 The airport is required to produce noise contours.
 Directive 2002/49/EC relates to the assessment and management of environmental noise and is referred to as the Environmental Noise Directive or END.
 The Environmental Noise (England) Regulations 2006, as amended, transpose this Directive into English law.
 The Regulations require that strategic noise maps be produced for the main sources of environmental noise (major roads, major railways, and major airports) and for agglomerations in England.
 Strategic noise mapping of the airports affected by the Regulations was completed in 2012, showing the situation in 2011.
 Norwich Airport was not required to produce a noise action plan.
-The next noise contour review is due in 2017 based on 2016 data.

 If you have a Noise complaint please call 01603 420607 or click here